-The hoods are all carefully hand made in different shapes and ways to fit the different species and to suit the hunters needs.
+The hoods are all carefully hand made in different shapes and ways to fit the different species and hunters needs.
 Falcon hoods are made from strong leather like kangaroo and are very carefully made to best suit the birds head.

 Another key piece of falconry equipment, the glove is about as important as it gets.
-Falconry means using raptors to hunt with their claws, so only a fool would let one land on their bare hand.
-And because the sport depends on the bird landing on their handlers hand or arm it has to be right.
+Falconry means using raptures to hunt with their claws, so only a fool would let one land on their bare hand.

 We call them gloves but they are more like gauntlets, normally covering the wrist and some of the forearm with a huge amount of padding.
 For larger birds the glove can go past the elbow and some even cover the shoulder.
 Well you wouldn’t want a eagles claw to dig into you.

-Normally made from strong leathers, the gloves take a lot of abuse and can became the most expensive piece of falconry equipment because of the need to keep replacing it.
+Normally made from strong leathers, the gloves take a lot of abuse.
+This means the glove can be the most expesive part of the sport because its replaced often.
 The important of using the right sized glove can not be stressed enough as it is used to control the bird almost entirely.

 The jesses are strips tied just above the birds feet.
-They are used to hold the bird to the glove (like in the photo showing the gloves) and for attaching to a creance (see below).
-There are many types of jesses used, most are made from leather but some are made of strong rubber to allow a little give.
+They are used to hold the bird to the glove and for attaching to a creance (see below).
+There are many types of jesse's used, most are made from leather but some are made of strong rubber to allow a little give.

-Many people think using jesses can be cruel as they weight down the bird and restrict its movements.
-But they are very light and must be very hard for the bird to notice.
+Many people think using a jesse can be cruel as they weight down the bird and restrict its movements.
+But they are very light and are very hard for the bird to notice.
 Some people think the singular of jesses is a jesse, but it is in fact a jess.
-A great bit of near useless information there for you.
+A wonderfull useless fact there.

 A creance is a long line that is used during the very early training of birds.
 It is tied to the birds jesses and is held in the owners hand.
 It is normally wrapped around a spindle so the hawker can let more line off and allow the bird a little more freedom.
 The spindle part is normally weighted to stop the bird flying if the handler drops it.